INVASIVE LANDSCAPE/FLORA & FORCES

-The series is inspired by Marcus Terentius Varro’s meditations on farming in his treatise Res Rusticae (country matters) (37 BCE), where he talks about 12 agricultural deities; nonhuman agents each possessing natural power and forces.
+These works focuses on the relation between nature’s own forces, deities, and the power of man.
+How invasive plants provide counter play to human control based on an understanding of nature as something cultivated.
+They are inspired by Marcus Terentius Varro’s meditations on farming in his treatise Res Rusticae (country matters) (37 BC), where he talks about 12 agricultural deities; nonhuman agents each possessing natural power and forces.
 Among others Tellus Mater the goddess of the earth and territory and the land, and Flora the goddess of flowering and blossoming plants and new growth:

 Animation of a selection of my paintings titled Flora & Forces made by Quentin Pinet, 2019